Airlines suspend, scale back direct flights to China amid virus fears

 Indonesia’s Lion Air said on Wednesday it would suspend all direct flights to China.
 India’s IndiGo is also suspending flights to Chengdu and Hong Kong.

-Carriers including Hong Kong’s Cathay Pacific Airways said on Wednesday that amenities such as hot towels, blankets and magazines would not be offered on flights to and from mainland China from Thursday until further notice.
+Carriers including Hong Kong’s Cathay Pacific Airways said on Wednesday amenities such as hot towels, blankets and magazines would not be offered on flights to and from mainland China from Thursday until further notice.

 Cathay Pacific and other airlines are allowing their flight attendants to wear face masks and gloves on flights to protect against fears of contagion.